-Looking east from west boundary of sub-area with views of open agricultural field

-The sub-area is bounded by the Napsbury Hospital Historic Park and Garden to the north, Shenley Lane (B5378) to the east, an unclassified public road to the south and the boundary of Napsbury Hospital Park & Garden to the west.
+Looking east from west boundary of sub-area with views of open agricultural field The sub-area is bounded by the Napsbury Hospital Historic Park and Garden to the north, Shenley Lane (B5378) to the east, an unclassified public road to the south and the boundary of Napsbury Hospital Park & Garden to the west.
 Inner boundary: east.
 Outer boundary: north, south and west.

-Purpose 1 Purpose 2 Purpose 3 Purpose 4

-Sub-area scores Criteria (a) Criteria (b) 1 1 0

-No 0 1 4 0

-Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
+Purpose Assessment Sub-area Assessment Summary Purpose 1 Purpose 2 Purpose 3 Purpose 4 Sub-area scores Criteria (a) Criteria (b) 1 1 0 No 0 l 4 Purpose (1) To check the unrestricted sprawl of large built-up areas (a) Land parcel is located at the edge of a discrete built-up area The sub-area is not at the edge of a large built-up area in physical or perceptual terms. (b) Prevents the outward, irregular spread of a large built-up area and serves as a barrier at the edge of a discrete built-up area in the absence of another defensible boundary.
 The sub-area does not meet purpose 1.

-Purpose (2) To preve ent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
+Purpose (2) To prevent neighbouring towns merging into one another Restricts development that would result in merging of or significant erosion of the gap between neighbouring built-up areas.
 The sub-area forms a less essential part of the gap between London Colney and Shenley (in Hertsmere Borough); and London Colney and Park Street/Frogmore.
 It is judged that the gap is of sufficient scale that the removal of the sub-area would not result in physical or perceptual merging between neighbouring built-up areas.
-Purpose (3) To assist in safeguarding the countryside from encroachment Protects the openness of the countryside and is least covered by development.
-The sub-area is not covered by any built form.
-It comprises an open agricultural field with wider views to the open countryside, permitted by low and intermittent hedgerows.
-There are some urbanising influences at the boundaries, comprising clear visual connections to adjacent residential properties along the majority of the east sub-area boundary.
-Overall the sub-area has an unspoilt rural character.
+Purpose (3) To assist in safeguarding the countryside from encroachment of the countryside and is least covered by development.